Publishing your research findings

 Policy exemptions

 UKRI recognises there may be rare instances where meeting open access requirements for long-form outputs may not be possible.
-If needed, you may be eligible for one of these exemptions:
+There are four reasons where the policy recognises an exemption may be applied.
+After due consideration this may mean you need to apply an exemption to a publication that is in-scope of the UKRI open access policy.

-• reuse permissions for third-party materials cannot be obtained and there is no suitable alternative to enable open access publication
+• where reuse permissions for third-party materials cannot be obtained and there is no suitable alternative to enable open access publication

+For example, you should consider both routes to open access, either the Version of Record or the Authors Accepted Manuscript and refer to the guidance on applying exemptions for further information on open access options.
 Guidance on when and how to use an exemption is provided in Annex 3 of the UKRI open access policy.

 Training grants exemption

 Open access is not required for long-form outputs arising from UKRI training grants, where the training grant is the only UKRI funding source acknowledged.
 However, open access publication is encouraged.
-Where possible, research organisations are expected to support researchers to make their outputs open access.

 Funding for open access costs